jsebfranck/contentful-publication/README.md

 ### TODO

-- store last token in s3?
+- Publication problem : Contents are not returned in the good order by the Sync API.
+So some contents could not be published if they have a relationship with another content not returned yet by the Sync API
-- don't update content models if nothing changed
+- Bi-directionnal synchronization problem : don't update content models if nothing changed
-- Quality : add jshint
+- Freeze problem : why the script freezes after more than 1 hour?
+- Nice to have : store last token in s3?